tomtom828/sequelizedBurger/README.md

 ### Just for Fun
 The app also has a funny "Whine" feature, where random sound effects are played to grieve a devoured burger.
 This feature uses jQuery click listeners.

-If a customer does not enter their name upon devouring a burger, it will default to "Anynomous".
+If a customer does not enter their name upon devouring a burger, it will default to *Anynomous*.

 Lastly, the app's front-end design uses Bootstrap.
 This means that your burgers look just as tasty on mobile as they do on desktop.
 Please see the screenshots below...